nrthyrk/phui-miner/README.md

 Y. Chen and A. An, [Approximate Parallel High Utility Itemset Mining](http://www.sciencedirect.com/science/article/pii/S2214579616300089), *Big Data Research*, vol. 6, Dec.
 2016, pp. 26-42.

+*Note: PUPGrowth in the code was the original name we used for PHUI-Miner.*